wp-plugins/wp-super-edit/readme.txt

 == Changelog ==

 **Visit the [WP Super Edit Bugs, Feature Requests & Change Log](http://funroe.net/projects/super-edit/using/) for more information about changes, current issues, and planned development.**

+= 2.4.7 =
+* Migrate from depreciated functions.
+* Update TinyMCE Plugins to 3.5.8
+* Start testing for JSON data migration.

 = 2.4.6 =
 * Fix $wpdb->prepare() errors.